benetech/MathShareBackend/README.md

 docker-compose down && docker-compose up
 ```

 Optionally, you can also remove the non-volatile database storage by removing the related docker volumes.
-This may be executed by the following command:
+This may be executed by the following command.

 ```bash
 docker-compose down -v && docker-compose up